Kasane, Botswana - Things to Do in Kasane

 Chobe National Park Game Drive

-Booking Tip: Full-day game drives cost $80-120 per person including park fees and lunch.
-Book with operators offering open-sided vehicles for better visibility and photography.
-Early morning departures (6 AM) provide the best wildlife activity and cooler temperatures.
-Verify that park fees are included in quoted prices.
+Booking Tip: Full-day game drives cost $80-150 per person including lunch.
+Book with reputable operators who provide knowledgeable guides and well-maintained vehicles.
+Early morning drives offer the best wildlife activity and cooler temperatures.

 Victoria Falls Day Trip